Ever wondered where the wealthiest enclaves in the country lie? Let’s take a look at these ten Nairobi suburbs ;

 Distance from Nairobi CBD; 14.5KM

 Average house price; Ksh 51 Million – (US$ 538,000)

 Average rental; Ksh350,000 per month

 An upscale residential suburb of Nairobi.
-Kitisuru is a green and lush residential area beyond Westlands situated in a hilly undulating landscape.
-The houses here are occupied by high-end earning residents with expansive, its often sloping, gardens.
+Kitisuru is a lush residential area beyond Westlands situated in a hilly undulating landscape.
+The houses here are occupied by high-end earning residents with expansive and sloping gardens.
 It is the preferred residential area for families that have children attending the International School of Kenya, Peponi School, and Rosslyn Academy.
 It is also in the relative close vicinity of the UN complex and the Village market, a large shopping mall and cinema complex.
-At the same time, it is not far from Westlands and all the facilities it has to offer.
-Security is very good in Kitisuru.

 Distance from Nairobi’s CBD; 9.5 KM